SIMBa: System Identification Methods leveraging Backpropagation: Free Parametrizations of Schur matrices

 In other words, if the data in $\mathcal{D}^{i/o}$ or $\mathcal{D}^{i/s}$ has been collected from a continuous-time system, then $A$ will be \textit{close to identity}.
 Note that a similar behavior would also be expected from slow-changing systems.
 The following proposition offers a parametrization of $A$ that takes this structure into account.

 \begin{proposition} For any $W\in\mathbb{R}^{2n \times 2n}$, $V\in\mathbb{R}^{n \times n}$, and $\epsilon>0$, let

 Then

 is a Schur matrix. \end{proposition} \begin{proof} See Appendix~\ref{app:continuous}. \end{proof} Contrary to Proposition~\ref{prop:generic} and as evident from~\eqref{eq:A continuous}, the matrix $A$ will be steered towards the identity matrix here, as desired.
-If the given data stems from a continuous-time or slow-changing discrete-time system, this might ease SIMBa's learning procedure, and we will leverage it in Section~\ref{sec:res is}.
+If the given data stems from a continuous-time or slow-changing discrete-time system, this might ease SIMBa's learning procedure, which we leverage in Section~\ref{sec:res is}.
 Importantly, Proposition~\ref{prop:continuous} does not sacrifice any representation power, as demonstrated in the following corollary.

 \begin{corollary} For any given Schur matrix $A$ and $\epsilon>0$, there exists $W\in\mathbb{R}^{2n \times 2n}$, $V\in\mathbb{R}^{n \times n}$ satisfying~\eqref{eq:A continuous} for $S$ as in~\eqref{eq:S continuous}. \end{corollary} \begin{proof} See Appendix~\ref{app:corcont}. \end{proof}